 There are no shortages of obstacles that pop up while running a restaurant.
 As we continue to recover from the pandemic and brace a rising recession heading into the new year, owners and management teams are facing four key challenges:

 - Reaching new customers

+As the restaurant industry shifts, it’s important to stay on top of current trends and pivot your restaurant business plans accordingly.
 Here are some actionable solutions to help you overcome these obstacles and thrive.

-Challenge #1: Finding and retaining quality staff
+2. Finding and retaining quality staff

 Solution: Build a culture around your restaurant that makes potential employees want to work for you

 Your restaurant can’t keep running without a dedicated staff, so keeping them motivated is essential.
 Attracting and retaining staff during a recession may mean raising wages.
 But how can you do this while maintaining your bottom line?

 Look to cut expendable costs, but be cautious about cutting employees.
 A unique aspect about this recession is that it hit after a pandemic that rocked the restaurant industry.
 This also left many Americans jobless, giving businesses the power to dictate wages.
 In fact, there are 5.3 million more jobs than workers, meaning that there are many people eager for employment.
 The best way to whether a recession is to create a dependable team that is dedicated to your restaurants’ mission.
 Having a smaller, hard working staff can help you reduce superfluous expenses and avoid day-to-day mishaps.

 To keep quality employees, you need to offer a culture that’s more attractive than your competitors.
 Staff turnover is common in the hospitality industry, but it’s also costly.
 To keep your employees happy it’s good to bake in some appreciation into your management recipe.
 During a time of economic distress, your staff will appreciate small incentives that can help them bring some extra dough.

 - Offer bonus incentives to reward staff members that have gone above and beyond for your restaurant.